Ersanio/snes-assembly-book/docs/collections/moves.md

 |A|Specifies the amount of bytes to transfer, plus 1|
 |X|Specifies the high and low bytes of the data source memory address|
 |Y|Specifies the high and low bytes of the destination memory address|

 The A register is "plus 1".
-This means that if you want to move 4 bytes of data, you load $0003, as this means $0003+1, thus 4 bytes..
+This means that if you want to move 4 bytes of data, you load $0003, as this means $0003+1, thus 4 bytes.

 MVP can be written in two ways:
 ```
 MVP $xxyy
-;or
+; or
 MVP $yy, $xx
 ```
 Where `xx` is the source bank, and `yy` is the destination bank.